Monday, April 6, 2026

 Trisagion:

----or: As Many as Have Been Baptized
+As Many as Have Been Baptized

 Cherubic Hymn